tykiww/tykiww.github.io/_posts/2018-2-20-cluster-zip-soccer.md

 ![](https://tykiww.github.io/img/soccer/fut6.png)

 Now I'm not going to print out this whole table as it is a little too large for this post.
 You can just take a look at this snippet.
 Now obviously, when playing our game we want to maximize the rating of our players so we have, practically, the best team to play with.
-Unfortunately, we know that not every team has all the best players, so let's take a look at "what is the lowest rating that I could settle with so I have a high-average rated team".
+Unfortunately, we know that not every team has all the best players, so let's take a look at "what is the lowest rating that I could settle with so I still have a high-average rated team".
 We can see that the second group captures most of the highest rated players and starts to converge until we hit about 78 on the rating scale.
-So, we can say that as long as our players are above 78, we have a pretty solid team of 'top players'.
+Therefore, we can say that as long as our players are above 78, we have a pretty solid team of 'top players'.

 Here is another diagram of the clusters separating the groups using the `plotcluster` function taken from the `fpc` library (Centroid Plot against 2 discriminant functions)